Asman Jah

-His Excellency Amir e Paigah Basheer-Ud-daula Azam-Ul-Umra Amir-e-Akbar Nawab Sir Muhammad Mazharuddin Khan Bahadur Rifa’at Jang (1839 – 18 July 1898), commonly known as Sir Asman Jah or Nawab Sir Asman Jah Bahadur, was an Indian noble and member of the Paigah Family who served as Prime Minister of Hyderabad from 1887 to 1894.
-As the grandson of the premier noble Fakhr Uddin Khan Amir e Kabir Shams-ul-Umra I and of a princess of the blood, his social position was a great one; but the personal qualities he possessed, inherited largely from his grandfather, were unquestionably the means of bringing him to the front.
-Singularly gifted by nature as far as the outward man was concerned and excelling in all manly pursuits, he easily took the lead among his peers.
-But it was his mental and moral equipment which attracted the notice of his royal master while yet the young noble was in early manhood.
-Such was the promise he showed that His Highness the Afzal-ud-Daulah gave him his daughter in marriage and bestowed on him the highest distinction in his gift, the title of Jah.
+His Excellency Amir e Paigah Basheer-Ud-daula Azam-Ul-Umra Amir-e-Akbar Nawab Sir Muhammad Mazharuddin Khan Bahadur Rifa’at Jang (1839 – 18 July 1898), commonly known as Sir Asman Jah or Nawab Sir Asman Jah Bahadur, he was an Indian nobleman and a member of the Paigah family who served as prime minister of Hyderabad from 1887 to 1894.
+As the grandson of the prominent nobleman Fakhr Uddin Khan Amir e Kabir Shams-ul-Umra I and a princess, he was born into a high social position.
+However, it was his personal qualities, largely inherited from his grandfather, that brought him to the forefront.
+Naturally gifted and excelling in all manly pursuits, he easily took the lead among his peers.
+However, it was his mental and moral qualities that attracted the attention of his royal master when the young noble was still in his early adulthood.
+He showed such promise that His Highness the Afzal-ud-Daulah gave him his daughter in marriage and bestowed upon him the highest distinction in his gift: the title of Jah.

-In 1869, Asman Jah embarked on his public career as Minister of Justice.
-A little later on, while still retaining the portfolio of Justice, he acted as prime minister and co-regent.
-Later still he became a Member of the Council of Regency, and finally in 1887 he was appointed prime minister and continued to hold the office till 1893.
-In this connection it may be noted that throughout his long official career, Sir Asman Jah refused to take any salary while steadily refusing the emoluments of office.
-His regime as Premier was marked by several reforms, notably the advances made in education, the extension of medical aid by the State, especially to women, and the establishment of a permanent Board of Irrigation and city water supply, which has since been of excellent service to the State.
+Asman Jah began his public career as Minister of Justice in 1869.
+Shortly afterwards, while still retaining the Justice portfolio, he served as prime minister and co-regent.
+He then became a member of the Council of Regency and, finally, in 1887, he was appointed Prime Minister, a position he held until 1893.
+Throughout his long official career, Sir Asman Jah refused to accept a salary or the emoluments of office.
+His premiership was characterised by several reforms, particularly in education and the provision of state-funded medical care, especially for women, as well as the establishment of a permanent Board of Irrigation and city water supply, which has since provided excellent service to the state.

-Asman Jah was in London when he got the news of his appointment of Prime Minister and one of the first to congratulate him was King Edward VII, then Prince of Wales.
-Asman Jah built several structures throughout the city, including Asman Garh Palace, Basheer Bagh Palace, Saroor Nagar palace and Mahboob Chowk Clock Tower.
-Before he was appointed to the premiership, he was deputed by His Highness Nizam Mahboob Ali Khan to proceed in 1887 to London as his representative at the Golden Jubilee of Queen Victoria.
-While in England he won golden opinions by the tact, savoir faire and high breeding he displayed.
-His handsome presence, imposing address and polished manner impressed all classes of English Society and became a great favourite in court circles.
-Indeed, the late Nizam could not have had a more dignified or worthier representative.
+Asman Jah was in London when he received news of his appointment as Prime Minister, with one of the first to congratulate him being King Edward VII (then the Prince of Wales).
+Asman Jah built several structures throughout the city, including the Asman Garh, Basheer Bagh, Saroor Nagar and Mahboob Chowk palaces, as well as the clock tower at Mahboob Chowk.
+Prior to his premiership, he was sent by His Highness Nizam Mahboob Ali Khan in 1887 to represent him at Queen Victoria's Golden Jubilee in London.
+While in England, he won widespread acclaim for the tact, savoir faire and breeding he displayed.
+His handsome presence, imposing stature, and polished manner impressed all classes of English society, and he became a favourite in court circles.
+Indeed, the late Nizam could not have had a more dignified or worthy representative.